bsv-blockchain/message-box-server/README.md

 ```bash
 npm run dev
 ```
+**Note:**
+MessageBox Server requires a MySQL database for storing messages.
+See [Deploying](#10-deploying) for instructions on setting up the required database locally or in production environments.

 This launches the Express-based MessageBox Server on the configured port (default: 8080 or 3000 in production).
 WebSocket support will be enabled if ENABLE_WEBSOCKETS=true in your environment.